 Current Government advice is:

 The above link is where you can find detailed information on what restrictions have been eased and what is still in force.
-If you are unsure about what you can and cannot do under Phase 1, please read the information on the gov.scot webpage
+If you are unsure about what you can and cannot do in Tier 3, please read the information on the gov.scot webpage

 Test and Protect

 Test and Protect is NHS Scotland’s approach to controlling the spread of coronavirus in our communities and was rolled out from Thursday 28th May 2020.